developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 * Android
 * Windows Mobile
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra devices only (scanners on Symbol-branded devices)

 ###aimingPattern

 ####Type
 <span class='text-info'>STRING</span>

 ####Description
 Describes the aiming pattern to be turned ON or OFF.
-It supports on Android with EMDK version 6.6 and above.
+It supports on Android with EMDK version 6.6 and later.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

 * Constant: EB.Barcode.AIMINGPATTERN_OFF - String: OFF Aiming pattern is turned off.
 * Constant: EB.Barcode.AIMINGPATTERN_ON - String: ON Aiming pattern is turned on.

 ####Access